sthiede/Comparative_Genomics/day1_morning/README.md

 For this purpose, we will employ fastq screen to screen one of our sample against a range of reference genome databases.
 We will screen the sample fastq_screen.fastq.gz in this directory against Human, Mouse and Ecoli genome and try to determine what percentage of reads are contaminant, i.e Human and mouse sequences.

-We have already created the human, mouse and ecoli reference databases inside fastq_screen tool directory:
+We have already created the human, mouse and ecoli reference databases inside fastq_screen tool directory which you can take a look by running:

 ```